1. What is the basis of your work - the coaching and the courses?

 Gina Bendel, Emotion-Based Coach

-4. Do the online courses also teach one how to go from negative to positive emotion?
+3. Does the online course also teach one how to go from negative to positive emotion?

 We will never share your information to anyone.